New York's Greatest Wilderness

 Each trail below offers a rewarding experience without requiring advanced fitness or technical gear.

-Phelps MountainHigh Peaks8.8 mi RT2,000 ftModerateAccessible High Peaks summit with superb views of surrounding peaks
+Phelps MountainHigh Peaks8.8 mi RT2,000 ftModerateAccessible High Peaks summit with superb views📍

 The Fire Tower Experience

 Dozens of restored historic fire towers sit atop summits throughout the park, offering 360-degree views and living history.
-Volunteer summit stewards staff many of them seasonally — they'll give you an orientation to the park better than any guidebook.
+Volunteer summit stewards staff many of them seasonally.

 💡 Tip: Make a fire tower hike your very first ADK summit — big views without a big challenge.